 Over time, the body breaks down and absorbs lip fillers, causing the results of the treatment to fade.
 This typically takes between six to twelve months to occur.
 To prevent your lips from shrinking back to their original size, patients must have their lips topped up every six months to a year.

-How long does 1ml lip filler last for?
+How long does 1ml lip filler last?

 The effects of a lip filler treatment are determined by the amount of filler that is used.
 Roughly speaking, higher volumes of filler produce bigger lips which last longer than when a smaller volume of filler is injected.
 This is because it takes the body longer to break down and absorb a large amount of filler than a small amount of filler.
-1ml is a relatively small volume of filler, and it will typically produce results which last for six months.
+1ml is a relatively small volume of filler, and it will typically produce results that last for six months.

 Factors that Affect the Longevity of the Results